 “Any sign of the sensor readings that were picked up by Rivendell’s long range probes?” she asked in the soft lull of orders, counter commands and reports.

 “Negative, Captain,” noted Marks at the science console.
 “We’ve widened the search parameters – still nothing,” he added.
 She grinned to herself, knowing he’d anticipated her request, before she’d asked, but that was how they’d worked in the past, when she was head of sciences; pushing the envelope to cover all the bases and beyond.
-Her smile slipped as static filled the bridge view screen and all the consoles around them which was followed by a very high pitched screech, forcing some to cover their ears; Alyxx included, her symbiont reacting to the violent intrusion.
+Her smile slipped as static filled the bridge view screen and all the consoles around them which was followed by a very high pitched screech, forcing some to cover their ears; Alyxx included, her sensitive hearing reacting to the violent intrusion.

 “Captain?” questioned a male voice close to her left ear, his tone concerned.
 She opened her eyes – having not realised she’d closed them and Charles Whyte’s worried features came into view.
 “Your face went quite pale for a moment,” he told her softly; the screech having been replaced by an empty silence.